zebreus/rudelblinken/README.md

 4. Make sure UDP port 1990 is open on your machine

 5. Turn on your own cat ears and run `jag scan` to verify you can find them and figure out their name.
+It can take up to two minutes after booting for the cat ears to connect to the AP.
 Then try `jag container install rudelblinken main.toit -d NAME_OF_YOUR_CATEARS` to verify that everything works on your device.

 6. Run around with your devices like a mad cat and run `make install-all` repeatedly to update all cat ears in range